 National Insurance

 However, there are several National Insurance classes.
-Employees fall under Class 1, but the system depends on how much you make from your business:
+Employees come under Class 1, but self-employed people can fall into different classes depending on how much they make from their business:

 - More than £12,570 a year – pay Class 2 and Class 4 contributions.